microsoft/Fabric-RTA-FlightStream/artifacts/pipelines/readme.md

 ### Strings - dialog dataset
 * _Transcript_ is stream simulation of dialog between pilots & tower, _TranscriptRandom_ is like a historical load but using 1 of 3 relative url(s) of Lorem Ipsums at random.
-* Warning: guids as strings provide very uneffective parquet compression.
+* Warning: not included above, but be aware that guids as strings provide very uneffective parquet compression.

 ### Note